tomchor/ezkpp/improving.rst

 You can see that with this set of definitions we chose to run the model for 15 days, with a time step of 0.2 hours and that many of the initial concentrations are set to zero.
+Note also that we are again starting the simulation at noon.

 With these files we have the complete ``ttropo`` model and are ready to run it.
 We can use the ``updatenrun.sh`` script as ``sh updatenrun.sh ttropo`` (you'll have to copy it to the current directory with ``cp`` first).
 It should run successfully now.
 Note that we again have to check out ``ttropo.map`` to find out the order of the species in the output file.
 We can use the following Python script to plot the results (the correct output order is already included in it):